aekn/drug-repurposing-gnn/docs/reading-list.md

 This is a companion reading list for the project.
 It collects resources I've found useful along the way and mainly serves as a personal reference.

-Resources are grouped into categories for convenience, but the order within each category isn't intended to imply any priority or sequence.
-This list is not meant to be comprehensive, but hopefully still helpful.
+Resources are grouped into categories for convenience, but the order within categories isn't intended to imply any priority or sequence.

 ## Before anything else...
-#### 1. A crash course on ML
+#### 1. A high-level crash course on ML
 - **[<u>Machine Learning Crash Course</u>](https://developers.google.com/machine-learning/crash-course)**
 - Authors: Google For Developers